ember-learn/guides-source/guides/release/components-update/templates-are-html.md

 </div>
 ```

+You can _serve_ the app by running `ember s` in your terminal, which will make
+the local copy of your application available to view in your web browser.

+If you serve the app and go to `localhost:4200` in your web browser, you'll
-And if you serve the app, you'll see the HTML rendered, though it will be
+see the HTML rendered.
+At this point, it will still be unstyled.

-unstyled.
-You can copy these styles as well to `app/styles/app.css` to make the
+You can copy these styles as well to `app/styles/app.css` to style the
-example components prettier:
+example components:

 ```css {data-filename=styles/app.css}
 body {